-Roberts fascination with personal motivation and mental skills started as a naive 11-year-old country boy growing up in the farming town of Methven, New Zealand.
+His love of sport started as a naive 11-year-old country boy growing up in the farming town of Methven, New Zealand.
 At that age, he was selected for the Mid-Canterbury rep soccer team.
 While very proud of the achievement, he felt out of his depth at this higher level.
 This massive self-doubt was reflected in not excelling under pressure.
 Then a similar situation occurred a few years later, when selected to play tennis for Mid-Canterbury, massive self-doubt again stifled his performance.
-These experiences helped trigger his thirst to learn everything he could about growing his inner confidence, to release self-doubt and gain the high-performance advantage in both sport and business.
+These experiences helped trigger his thirst to learn everything he could about growing his inner confidence, to release self-doubt and gain the high-performance advantage in sport, then later apply this to business.

 A major junction was leaving home as a 17-year-old to live at Lincoln University in the halls of residence, in New Zealand.
 After a number of consecutive nights with ZERO sleep, considerable relief was found when a counsellor labelled his knotted stomach as anxiety.
 During that first year away from home, the anxiety became depression, providing a massive reality check on real life and the transition to becoming an adult.

 Part of this journey is explained in the following 10-minute TED-style talk recorded on the 1st of August 2017 in Auckland.
 In this talk, Robert C Robertson shares his Emotional Fitness journey, which is followed by 9 minutes of questions about Emotional Fitness.

 Making it through year one of University with these huge emotional ups and downs was only made bearable with the critical support of a counsellor.
 Then things really changed in year two, after completing a 4-week Mind Power course by John Kehoe, as positive thinking changed everything.